V-Sekai/manuals/decisions/20240410-data-storage-elixir.md

 ### Deploy Raft/Ra for Consensus

-We will implement Raft/Ra to ensure distributed consensus across system nodes.
-This is crucial for coordinated state changes and maintaining data consistency.
+Raft/Ra will be implemented to ensure distributed consensus across system nodes.

 ### Utilize CockroachDB for Persistent Storage

-CockroachDB will store critical, structured data requiring ACID transactions and global accessibility.
-This ensures data durability.
+CockroachDB will be used for storing critical, structured data that requires ACID transactions and global accessibility.

 ### Data Flow Management with Membrane Framework

-We will establish data flow protocols using the Membrane Framework to move temporary data from Etso/ETS to Desync for bulk storage and CockroachDB for structured data persistence.
+Data flow protocols will be established using the Membrane Framework to move temporary data from Etso/ETS to the CDN for bulk storage and CockroachDB for structured data persistence.

 ### Ensure Consistency

-Raft/Ra will manage write operations across Desync and CockroachDB, ensuring consistency and fault tolerance.
+Raft/Ra will manage write operations across the CDN and CockroachDB, ensuring consistency and fault tolerance.

 ## Benefits